-16 Marriott, J.A.R. and Charles Robertson, The Evolution of Prussia. (revised edition, reprinted 1982).
+Marriott, J.A.R. and Charles Robertson, The Evolution of Prussia. (revised edition, reprinted 1982).
 Oxford, Oxford University Press, 1946, Pp. 379-416.

-America's southern borders, the North Africans in Europe.

-If humanity ever developed the capability to settle other worlds, who would settle them?
-Sure, there would be the audacious government- or benefactor-backed explorers who want the honor of being first.
-But what next, when the truly hard work needed to be done?
-(And life in space will be hard.)
-That work wouldn't fall to humanity's elite; it never has.

-I realized that work would fall to humanity's rejects-those who were despised, those who wouldn't get with the program or join the system.
-People who have no place else to go and no use to the powers that be.
+These wars had left millions dead and billions America's southern borders, the North Africans more disenfranchised or as second-class citizens. in Europe.
+Their only offense was merely belonging to the If humanity ever developed the capability to wrong ethnic group, believing in the wrong settle other worlds, who would settle them?
+Sure, religion, or having the wrong political opinions. there would be the audacious government- or A popular pseudo-scientific belief posited that benefactor-backed explorers who want the honor these underclass cultures would never adapt to of being first.
+But what next, when the truly hard life in the regimented supra-national polities work needed to be done?
+(And life in space will that life on Earth demanded, meaning a surplus be hard.)
+That work wouldn't fall to humanity's of billions stubbornly resistant to military rule and reconstruction.
+With the feasibility of rapid elite; it never has. colonization demonstrated by the Zioni, Earth's I realized that work would fall to humanity's leaders came to a monstrous conclusion: those rejects-those who were despised, those who who resisted their rule would be exiled from wouldn't get with the program or join the system. humanity's cradle and left to fend for themselves People who have no place else to go and no use on newly discovered, barely-terraformed worlds.

+to the powers that be.
 People who lost their own nation or were part of a nation they didn't want to serve anymore.
 People like my own ancestors.